-Meanwhile, constructed wetlands have been introduced as an alternative to wastewater treatment for micropollutant removal (Matamoros et al., 2006); furthermore, there have been a few reports focused on the relationship between log D and removal of PPCPs in wetland systems.
-In a previous study (Lee et al., 2011), removal efficiency in constructed wetlands was investigated using corresponding octanol-water partitioning coefficients of pharmaceuticals.
+Meanwhile, constructed wetlands have been introduced as an alternative to wastewater treatment for micropollutants removal (Matamoros and Bayona, 2006).
+And few reports have been focused on the relationship between log D and removal of PPCPs in wetland systems.
+In previous study (Lee et al., 2011), removal efficiency in constructed wetlands has been investigated using corresponding octanol-water partitioning coefficient of pharmaceuticals.

 And few studies have been reported with regarding to behaviors of pharmaceutical metabolites in various environments (Stumpf et al., 1998; Quintana et al., 2005).
-The potential ecotoxicological effect of pharmaceutical metabolites is still not known, thus there is necessity to further study the fate of pharmaceutical metabolites in various wastewater treatment processes.
+The potential ecotoxicological effect of pharmaceutical metabolites is still not known, thus, there is necessity to study further about the fate of pharmaceutical metabolites in various wastewater treatment processes.